 After you have finished your investigation and carefully reviewed all of your findings, it is time to do some following up.
 Talk to other people that have performed investigations of their own and compare your findings.
 Discussing things with other people in the field might help you better understand some details of your data.
 You could also try to find other people that have investigated the same location to see if there are any patterns or similarities.

 Paranormal investigations are not quite what you see depicted in ghost movies or T.V. shows.
-Those are usually considerably exaggerated or edited to only show the most exciting action filled parts.
+Those are usually considerably exaggerated or edited to only show the most exciting action-filled parts.
 In reality, a proper investigation can be quite long and time-consuming to do if you want to be thorough.
 It will require tenacious concentration, persistence, critical thinking, a strong mindset, and many other qualities.
 Sometimes you find exactly what you are looking for, and other times long hours yield nothing.
 This is not meant to be discouraging.
 Quite the opposite.
 Paranormal investigations can be extremely insightful and rewarding.

 Are you thinking about performing your first investigation?
 Have you ever done one before?
-What would you do different the next time around?
+What would you do differently the next time around?
 I hope these ghost hunting tips are able to help those of you thinking about embarking on the journey!
 Feel free to ask any questions that you may still have below.